guptasujeet/zookeeper-curator-loadbalancer/readme.md

 Starting Manager
 ----------------

-    java Manager 18000
+    java LoadManager 18000

 Starting ZooKeeper
 -----------------
-The above assumes that ZooKeeper is running on localhost at port 2181
+The above assumes that ZooKeeper is running on localhost at port 2181.

+You can also run ZooKeeper using the runConfigurations provided.

 Testing Load Balancer
 ---------------------